IceTyp/Voidvasion/README.md

 ## Tactical tips

-Orbs slow down the void significantly.
+* Orbs slow down the void significantly.
 Place your orbs in a way such that the void cannot reach your core easily.
-When orbs break, you can place new orbs.
+* When orbs break, you can place new orbs.
 Try placing your orbs close to the void so that they break sooner.
+* Try to predict which orb will break next so you can already think of a spot for your next orb.
+* If many orbs break at the same time, you will have a very stressful time to place new orbs.

 ## Credits